maemo-leste/pymaemo-svn/www/documentation/python_hildon_tutorial/sphinx/ch-GettingStarted.rst

     window.show()

 The hildon.Window used in this example represents a top-level window in the Hildon framework.
-It is derived from GtkWindow and provides additional commodities specific to the Hildon framework.
+It is derived from gtk.Window and provides additional commodities specific to the Hildon framework.

 In very simple applications, hildon.Window could be enough.
 However, in most of the applications a hildon.StackableWindow should be used.
 Next chapters will clarify this.